awoeger/nextjs-ecommerce-store/README.md

 ## Deploy your own website to Heroku

 - Sign up for Heroku: signup.heroku.com
 - Create a new App
 - Choose a name and select the "Europe" Region
 - Click on the button in the middle called "Connect to GitHub"
 - Search for your repository in the search box at the bottom of the page and click on the "Connect" button Click on the button for "Enable Automatic Deploys"
 - Go back to the Overview tab and click on "Configure Add-On"
 - Search for "Postgres" and select "Heroku Postgres" from the results

-- trigger a deploy pushing to your github repo and enjoy.
+- Trigger a deploy pushing to your github repo and enjoy.